4chan terminology

 The imageboard 4chan has distinctive culture that includes unique use of the English language.
 A great many of their colloquialisms have since become standard internet parlance.
 Just last week I read The Economist declare “slop” as their word of the week, a word likely coined on 4chan.
 Although not all of the words and expressions listed on this page have truly been coined directly on 4chan, they have been extensively used there before becoming known to the rest of the internet.

 The focus of this article is on the particular pieces of language I find interesting, and for which it may difficult to construct Google searches for.
-I do not list words that can be figured out easily, such as: fpbp, kek, ITT, ishiggydiggy, brainlet, sauce, /thread, jeet, qt, cringe, sage.
+I did not list some words that can be figured out or googled easily, such as: fpbp, kek, ishiggydiggy, brainlet, sauce, /thread, jeet, qt, OP, 3dpd, ntr, wojak, inb4.

 Also some of the language has entered the general internet so long ago that it doesn’t feel right listing them here.
-Examples: Redpilled, tfw, slop, trap, zoomer, npc
+Examples: Redpilled, trap, zoomer, npc, esl, waifu

 Things you don’t understand on the first reading